glcas/TakeawaySim/README.md

 ## To Do List
 * delivery men can run out of the window(only up & down borders), caused by algorithm
 ## Thanks
-This is my project of general education course *`Computer Algorithm and Program`*, which is lectured by Professor Dai Bo, UESTC.
+This is my project of general education course *`Computer Algorithm and Program`*, which is lectured by Professor Dai Bo, University of Electronic Science and Technology of China.
-The idea of this design completely comes from Mrs. Zhang Yanmei, BUPT.
+The idea of this design completely comes from Mrs. Zhang Yanmei, Beijing University of Posts and Telecommunications.
 Thanks to these venerable teachers!
 ## By the way
     I don't konw why I create the branch with the name and I'm typing this words.